top of page

 Photograph taken in summer 2023 of the approximate location of Virginia Chapel at the junction of Virginia Street and Pennington Street, E1.

-Arrow marks the location of Virginia Chapel at the junction of Virginia Street and Pennington Street, E1.
-(Photographed May 2023 © Breda Corish)
+Arrow marks the location of Virginia Chapel at the junction of Virginia Street and Pennington Street, London E1. © Breda Corish

 In May 2023, you might have noticed someone walking around Whitechapel - stopping and looking around then staring intently at their phone, over and over again.
 That's what it's like to use digital map overlays on your phone when you're trying to pin down the location of something that's no longer there.